Homemade Scone Mix

 Scone Mix Recipe

 This mix makes it super easy to make fresh scones at home and makes a lovely gift.
-This recipe makes 1 quart of mix.
+Use the mixing instructions for 1 batch of mix.

 Prep Time20 minutes